Dabbling in Jet Lag

 15. Maison Citoyenne

 Maison Citoyenne is completely off-the-beaten-path.
-And chances are you’ve never even heard of it.
+And chances are you’ve never even heard of it before now.

-This colorful building is tucked away in the quiet neighborhood of Neudorf.
-And only locals ever venture this far.
+This colorful building is tucked away in the quiet neighborhood of Neudorf, far from any popular tourist site.
 There’s no questioning that this will be the most unique picture of Strasbourg on your camera!

 Address: 2 Rue du Grand Couronné